applicaster/developer.applicaster.com/content/analytics-plugins/Analytics provider plugin on Android.md

 **1. Set Your Local Environment:**<br />
   <ol>
     **a.** Ask somebody with admin rights on Github to create a new repository of you.
 If you don't know who has admin rights, ask on Slack.
-The repository should be in naming convention 'xxxAnalyticsPlugin-Android', where xxx is the provider name<br/>
+The repository should be using the naming convention 'xxxAnalyticsPlugin-Android', where xxx is the provider name<br/>
     **b.** Create a new branch from master and start adding your code there.
 Even though the repository was created for you, it belongs to your team.<br />
-    **c.** Create a new android library in android studio with name based on the repository name.<br />
+    **c.** Create a new Android library in Android Studio with a name that is based on your repository name.<br />
     **d.** Update your .gitignore file like [here](https://gist.github.com/vtanathip/9414323).<br />
   </ol>
 **2. Prepare your project:**<br />